Quantum Assemblage Tomography: Assemblage fidelity

-We remark that the assemblage fidelity purely aims to determine the overlap between a target ``ideal" assemblage (which is never accessible in an experiment) and a reconstruction, similar to other metrics that quantify notions of distance between two ensembles of quantum states~\cite{schumacher1996SendingEntanglementNoisy, oreshkov2009DistinguishabilityMeasuresEnsembles}.
-However, as mentioned in the main text, fidelity is known to be a particularly poor indicator of closeness between mixed quantum states.
+At this point, we remark that the assemblage fidelity purely aims to determine the overlap between some target ``ideal" assemblage (which is never accessible in an experiment) and a reconstruction, similar to other metrics that quantify notions of distance between two ensembles of quantum states~\cite{schumacher1996SendingEntanglementNoisyz, oreshkov2009DistinguishabilityMeasuresEnsemblesz}.
+However, fidelity is known to be a particularly poor indicator of closeness between mixed quantum states.
 We illustrate how this drawback might affect the notion of closeness between two assemblages that incorporate null outcomes.

 First, let $\boldsymbol{\Sigma}_{A|X}(\nu)$ represent an assemblage prepared by Alice after performing measurements on the two-qubit isotropic state $\rho_\nu$.
 The measurements Alice performs correspond to ``lossy" versions of the three Pauli observables $Z$, $X$, and $Y$, where her effective detection efficiency $\epsilon$ is taken to be a constant, independent from her choice of measurement and outcome; $\epsilon_x = \epsilon$ and $\gamma_x = 0~\forall x$.
 In other words, we focus on the simplest scenario that corresponds to model M1.
 Each element of the assemblage will then depend on $\epsilon$ and $\nu$, and will have the form: